maueroats/nsml-documents/hosting/host-instructions.md

 eraser, and any special equipment needed for the particular topic (e.g. construction material, overhead projector and pens, etc.).
 8. Under League rules, an oralist, or member of an oral contest team, may compete as an alternate in a written event, but may not compete as a contestant in a written event.
-Check rosters to ensure that oralists are not competing as contestants on written events.
 9. No roster changes are permitted after the first contest begins.
 10. Grade papers, double-check grading, and stuff school envelopes with their tests and a complete set of questions and answers.